kubernetes/kubernetes/cluster/gce/windows/README-GCE-Windows-kube-up.md

 export LOGGING_STACKDRIVER_RESOURCE_TYPES=new
 ```

-Now bring up a cluster using one of the following two methods:
+Now bring up a cluster using kube-up script:

-#### 2a.
-Create a regular Kubernetes cluster
+#### 2. Create a regular Kubernetes cluster

 ```
 # Invoke kube-up.sh with these environment variables: